japila-books/spark-sql-internals/docs/catalyst/QueryPlanner.md

 plan(plan: LogicalPlan): Iterator[PhysicalPlan]
 ----

-`plan` converts the input `plan` link:spark-sql-LogicalPlan.adoc[logical plan] to zero or more `PhysicalPlan` plans.
+`plan` converts the input `plan` spark-sql-LogicalPlan.md[logical plan] to zero or more `PhysicalPlan` plans.

 Internally, `plan` applies <<strategies, planning strategies>> to the input `plan` (one by one collecting all as the plan candidates).

 `plan` then walks over the plan candidates to <<collectPlaceholders, collect placeholders>>.

 If a plan does not contain a placeholder, the plan is returned as is.
-Otherwise, `plan` walks over placeholders (as pairs of `PhysicalPlan` and unplanned link:spark-sql-LogicalPlan.adoc[logical plan]) and (recursively) <<plan, plans>> the child logical plan. `plan` then replaces the placeholders with the planned child logical plan.
+Otherwise, `plan` walks over placeholders (as pairs of `PhysicalPlan` and unplanned spark-sql-LogicalPlan.md[logical plan]) and (recursively) <<plan, plans>> the child logical plan. `plan` then replaces the placeholders with the planned child logical plan.

 In the end, `plan` <<prunePlans, prunes "bad" physical plans>>.

-NOTE: `plan` is used exclusively (through the concrete link:spark-sql-SparkPlanner.adoc[SparkPlanner]) when a `QueryExecution` link:spark-sql-QueryExecution.adoc#sparkPlan[is requested for a physical plan].
+NOTE: `plan` is used exclusively (through the concrete spark-sql-SparkPlanner.md[SparkPlanner]) when a `QueryExecution` spark-sql-QueryExecution.md#sparkPlan[is requested for a physical plan].